What Are Amphetamines Used For?

 - Increasingly larger amounts are required to get the same “high” feeling.

-Using amphetamines without the direction of a medical professional is extremely risky, especially when combined with alcohol or other drugs.
+Using amphetamines without the direction of a medical professional is extremely risky, especially when amphetamines are combined with alcohol or other drugs.

-If you are suffering from an amphetamine abuse problem, call to discuss treatment so you can find your way back from addiction.
+If you are suffering from an amphetamine abuse problem, call American Addiction Centers (AAC) free at to discuss treatment so you that can find your way back from addiction.

 Amphetamines can be addictive because of the effects they produce.
-As stimulants, they act on the central nervous system to produce the following:
+As stimulants, they act on the central nervous system to produce the following short-term effects:

 - Quicker reaction times.